BluCoders/BluRouter/README.md

 ## TODO

 ### Important
-* Logging to syslog and removal of "sent hello packet"
-* Daemonizable (check pid, fork, write pid, ...)
 * Some way to catch and syslog python errors (try: except: the main loop perhaps?)
 * command line options (especially: where is our config file?)
 * More elegant configuration (more customization?
 There is a few constants in router.py itself..)